DamPhuQuy/Learn_AI_Engineer/README.md

-# Learn Python Real Quick
+# Learn AI Engineer

 ## Overview

-- This repository documents my personal journey of learning **Python** — from fundamentals to object-oriented programming and beyond.
+- This repository documents my personal journey of learning **Python** and **AI** — from fundamentals to object-oriented programming and beyond.
 - It serves as both a **learning log** and a **practice space** to apply new concepts through examples, exercises, and small projects.

----

-## Purpose

-- To learn and master **Python programming** efficiently through self-study.
-- To build a solid foundation for **backend development**, **automation**, and **AI applications**.
-- To track progress and maintain consistent learning habits.

 ---